Krayons/twitterclone/README.md

 ## Building

-To build the project GO will need to be installed and correctly configured.
-It is recommened to use the latest 1.x version.
+To build the project, GO will need to be installed and configured correctly.
+It is recommended to use the latest 1.x version.

 ```
 git clone git@github.com:Krayons/twitterclone.git